rollbar/rollbar-java/README.md

 [![Build Status](https://travis-ci.org/rollbar/rollbar-java.svg?branch=master)](https://travis-ci.org/rollbar/rollbar-java)

-The current library has undergone a major overhaul and is now released as a beta version.
+The current library has undergone a major overhaul between versions 0.5.4 and 1.0.0.
 We recommend upgrading from prior versions of `rollbar-java`, but that process may require some work on your end for the more complex use cases of the old library.